 - 2.6.
 Check the chamfer and end of the input shaft to ensure these areas are completely clean of grease as shown (Figure 16-16, Page 16-13). - 3.
 Install the molded bumper. - 3.1.
 With the flat side toward the bottom of the coupling, install the molded bumper (30) into the motor coupling (Figure 16-10, Page 16-8).
-See following NOTE. - NOTE: The motor coupling must be new and free of grease and debris. - 3.2.
+See following NOTE.

+NOTE: The motor coupling and the new molded bumper must be free of grease and debris.

+- 3.2.
 Ensure that the installed bumper is seated at the bottom of the coupling. - 4.
 Install motor on transaxle. - 4.1.
 Slide the motor coupling onto the transaxle input shaft.
-See following NOTE. - NOTE: The coupling will push any excess grease on the input shaft along the shaft toward the transaxle.
+See following NOTE.

+NOTE: The coupling will push any excess grease on the input shaft along the shaft toward the transaxle.